AlexanderKosik/kickstart_regex/content/sub.md

 # Extended Exercise

-We add one level of difficulty.
-What if we do not only have images in the directory level of html files but also in some deeper nested directories?
+Let's add an extra level of difficulty.
+What if we do not only have images in the directory level of HTML files but also in some deeper nested directories?
 We want every file to be in the `images/` directory.

 So can you solve the problem with a file list like this?